Mrtracker-new/Sortify/README.md

 ---

-### Made with ❤️ by developers who hate digital clutter!
+### Made with ❤️ by Rolan who hate digital clutter!